You shouldn’t judge a book by its cover. You shouldn't. But you do.

-Using familiar imagery is one way to connect with your readers whilst hinting towards the storyline.
+Using familiar imagery is one way to connect with your readers and hint towards the storyline.
 It isn’t compulsory, but it’s a great way to catch your reader’s eye.

-Take a look at this minimalistic cover for Against Happiness, written by Eric G. Wilson.
-The designer, Jennifer Carrow, plays on the traditional yellow acid smiley face to create the suggestion of a frowning face.
+Take a look at this minimalistic cover for Against Happiness, In Praise of Melancholy written by Eric G. Wilson.
+The designer, Jennifer Carrow, plays on the traditional yellow smiley face to create the suggestion of a frowning face.

 Your book cover doesn’t have to use detailed imagery to attract potential readers.
 Clever use of typography can be just as engaging and eye-catching, if not more so.

-This beautiful cover designed by Jason Ramirez uses photography to create a compelling cover that captures traditional still life to depict the early years of author Gabriel Marquez’s life, written by Ilan Stavans.
+This beautiful cover designed by Jason Ramirez uses photography to create a compelling cover that captures traditional still life to depict the early years of author Gabriel García Márquez’s life, written by Ilan Stavans.